 The Council is currently concentrating its efforts to maintain the activities that:

 - Provide childcare for key workers;

 - Any other activities that saves lives.

-The Council’s reception areas (Siopau Gwynedd) are now closed, and if you have an urgent matter that you really need to discuss with the Council, you should do so online if possible, or otherwise over the phone.
+While the Council is working in this way, if you have an urgent matter that you really need to discuss with the Council, you should do so online if possible, or otherwise over the phone.

 Contact us online

 If it is not an urgent matter, we suggest you wait until the crisis has eased to avoid distracting our staff from doing what is really needed (the 5 priorities above).

 We understand that this difficult period creates real anxiety for people, but we are confident that Gwynedd's people, businesses and organisations will adhere to the national expectations, and contribute fully to the community effort needed to protect the most vulnerable.